drupalconnect/dafcu-site-audit/caching.md

 # Caching

 Views and block caching do not appear to be fully utilized *(expand)*.
-Page compression is enabled, but page caching is not enabled.
-JavaScript and CSS aggregation and compression are disabled.
+Page compression and caching is enabled.
+JavaScript and CSS aggregation and compression are enabled.